Jothsa/JothsaSite/docs/style.md

 # Formatting

-Spaces shall be used instead of tabs with a width of 2.
-Single quotes shall be used when possible.
+Two Spaces shall be used instead of tabs.
+Single quotes shall be used whenever possible.
 Notable exceptions include html attributes and json files.
 Trailing commas shall be used whenever possible.
 Semicolons shall be used whenever possible.

 ### Naming

-Use camelCase with a lower first letter in most instances.
+Use lower camelCase in most instances.
 Boolean variables shall be prefixed with is as in isDark.

+Filenames of components shall be in UpperCamelCase.

 ## CSS